nojronatron/nojronatron.github.io/read-14.md

 ## Three Buttons Animated

 This links to a codepen.io environment similar to replit.com, and displays the HTML and CSS3 necessary to animate 3 buttons that move up and down.
 Pseudo-class 'hover' has CSS3 rules that stop the up-and-down translation animation, stopping the buttons motions.

+## CSS3 Keyframes

+This is a codepen.io demonstration using keyframes to animate a ball (a child div) with `position: absolute;` set, inside of a box (parent div).
+Both divs are set with inline styles that set the animation to keyframes by name ('bouncing').
+The properties set in the keyframe definition sets timing, starting and animated relative locations (in px) to create the illusion of movement.

+Keyframe Animation in [codepen.io](https://codepen.io/akshaychauhan/pen/dyBqVo) *[akshaychauhan, codepen.io animation designer]*

+## 404 Animation

+Another codepen.io demonstration animates the number 404 using multiple keyframes.

+Keyframe Animation in [codepen.io](https://codepen.io/kieranfivestars/pen/MYdQxX) *[Kieran Hunter]*

+## Pure CSS Bounce Animation

+CSS as an artform 101: [codepen.io](https://codepen.io/dp_lewis/pen/QWMxRR)_ *[David Lewis]*

 ## Back to Readme